Leproide/Remove-Nahimic/README.md

 - The Windows Audio services (`audiosrv`, `AudioEndpointBuilder`) are stopped before the cleanup and restarted after, so the keys are not held open by the audio engine during deletion.
 - If `Remove-Item` fails due to ACL restrictions, the script falls back to `reg.exe delete /f`.
 - A `.reg` backup of the entire audio device class is exported to the Desktop before any modification.
 If anything goes wrong, double-clicking the backup file fully restores the previous state.

+### File deletion (step 6)

+Before attempting to delete any file or folder, the script calls `takeown /f /r /a` to take ownership and `icacls /grant Administrators:F /t` to ensure write access — bypassing TrustedInstaller protection that would otherwise block deletion.

+If a file is still locked (held open by a kernel driver or active process), instead of failing silently the script applies a `Deny FullControl` ACL rule to both `Everyone` and `SYSTEM`.
+The file cannot be executed, loaded, or read, making it effectively inert until the next reboot in Safe Mode where the driver is not loaded and the file can be cleanly deleted.

+### NahimicPolicyGuard (step 10)

+Windows feature updates (annual releases like 24H2, 25H2) can reset keys under `HKLM\SOFTWARE\Policies\...`, silently removing the Hardware ID blacklist and allowing Nahimic to reinstall on the next Windows Update cycle.
+The `NahimicPolicyGuard` scheduled task runs at every startup as SYSTEM and re-writes the blacklist entries, ensuring the block survives feature updates.
+The task is idempotent and never adds duplicate entries.

 ---